-- When a transfer set contains a project and that project's membership changes.
-For example, a project's membership can change during an Update Members, Use, or Unuse operation. - When a transfer set includes a folder and the folder's task membership changes.
-For example, a folder's task membership can change during an Update Folder, Add Task, or Remove Task operation.
+- When a transfer set contains a project and its membership changes.
+For example, project membership can change during an Update Members, Use, or Unuse operation. - When a transfer set includes a folder and its membership changes.
+For example, the task membership of a folder can change during an Update Folder, Add Task, or Remove Task operation.